-- In addition to narcotics it is advised that you take scheduled NSAID (non steroidal antiinflammatory) and Tylenol (alternating) for the first three days and then as your pain gradually improves you will wean off the narcotics and take NSAID/Tylenol on an as needed basis.
-If you have been prescribed Celebrex do not take other NSAIDs (i.e. Advil/Aleve) in combination with this. - 1) Tylenol (Acetaminophen) take no more than 4,000 mg in a 24 hour period.
-Do not take if you have liver disease. - 2) Ibuprofen (Advil) take no more than 2,400 mg in a 24 hour period.
-Do not take if you have kidney disease, history of ulcers, or GI bleeds. - 3) Naproxen (Aleve) if you prefer this over the counter NSAID over Ibuprofen/Advil you may take this instead.
+- You have been prescribed one of the following pain medications: - Oxycodone Please take 1-2 tabs every 4-6 hours as needed for pain. - Norco Please take 1-2 tabs every 4-6 hours as needed for pain. - In addition to narcotics it is advised that you take scheduled NSAID (non steroidal anti-inflammatory) and Tylenol (alternating) for the first five days and then as your pain gradually improves you will wean off the narcotics and take NSAID/Tylenol on an as needed basis.
+If you have been prescribed Celebrex do not take other NSAIDs (i.e. Advil/Aleve) in combination with this. - Tylenol (Acetaminophen) take no more than 4,000 mg in a 24 hour period.
+Do not take if you have liver disease. - Ibuprofen (Advil) take no more than 2,400 mg in a 24 hour period.
+Do not take if you have kidney disease, history of ulcers, or GI bleeds. - Naproxen (Aleve) if you prefer this over the counter NSAID over Ibuprofen/Advil you may take this instead.
 DO NOT TAKE BOTH IBUPROFEN & NAPROXEN as this increases your risk for toxic side effects.
 Please take no more than 1,500 mg of Naproxen in a 24 hour period.
-Do not take if you have kidney disease, history of ulcers, or GI bleeds. - ICE while you are resting place cold ice packs around your hip for 15-20 minutes at a time.
+Do not take if you have kidney disease, history of ulcers, or GI bleeds. - ICE while you are resting use cryo-cuff or place cold ice packs on your knee for 15-20 minutes at a time.
 Place a clean, dry towel or pillowcase between your skin and the cold pack.
 Ice can be used as much as possible for the first 3-4 weeks to help decrease the swelling. - You may have been given a prescription for enteric coated Aspirin 81 mg which you should take twice daily with food to decrease the risk of post-operative blood clot formation. - You have also been given a prescription for Senokot to take 2 tabs daily as needed for constipation.
 Sedation during surgery, narcotic medications, decreased fluid intake, and decreased activity all contribute to constipation.
 Do your best to get up and walk as well as take in fluids.
 If you find that you are still constipated despite the Senokot medication, there are other over the counter medications that you can try: Miralax, Fleet enema, or bisacodyl suppository. - If you have any side effects (i.e. Nausea, rash, difficulty breathing) from medication discontinue its use and call our office.